High-dimensional forecasting with known knowns and known unknowns: Known knowns

 Many standard forecasting techniques result from the particular choice of the penalty function.
-Shrinkage estimators such as ridge or some Bayesian forecasts can be derived using the $\ell_{2}$ norm $\sum_{i=1}^{K}$ $\beta_{hj}^{2}<C_{h}<\infty.$ Lasso (least absolute shrinkage and selection operator) follows when the $\ell_{1}$ norm is used $\sum_{i=1}^{K}\left\vert \beta_{hj}\right\vert <C_{h}<\infty.$ The difference is shown in Figure \ref{fig:lasso_ridge}\ below in \cite{tibshirani1996regression} where the $\ell_{1}$ norm yields corner solutions with many of the coefficients, $\beta_{hj}$, estimated to be zero.
+Shrinkage estimators such as ridge or some Bayesian forecasts can be derived using the $\ell_{2}$ norm $\sum_{i=1}^{K}$ $\beta_{hi}^{2}<C_{h}<\infty.$ Lasso (least absolute shrinkage and selection operator) follows when the $\ell_{1}$ norm is used $\sum_{i=1}^{K}\left\vert \beta_{hi}\right\vert <C_{h}<\infty.$ The difference is shown in Figure \ref{fig:lasso_ridge}\ below in \cite{tibshirani1996regression} where the $\ell_{1}$ norm yields corner solutions with many of the coefficients, $\beta_{hj}$, estimated to be zero.
 In contrast, the use of $\ell_{2}$ norm yields non-zero estimates for all the coefficients with many very close to zero.

-There are a very large number of penalized techniques.
-Elastic net regularisation has both an $\ell_{1}$ and an $\ell_{2}$ penalty, with ridge regression and Lasso being special cases.
-There are also a large number of variants of Lasso, including adaptive Lasso, grouped Lasso, double Lasso.
+There are also a large number of variants of Lasso, including adaptive Lasso, group Lasso, double Lasso, fused Lasso and prior Lasso.
 We will focus on Lasso itself, which we use in our empirical application and which we will compare to OCMT as an alternative procedure which is based on inferential rather than penalized procedures.